 ► New Audi E-tron Sportback unveiled

-► We ride onboard - and test DML lights
+► Plus, we test new DML lights

-We’ve had a passenger ride in the new, swoopier model, which for all intents and purposes is simply a chopped-roof version of the electric SUV.
+We’ve also had a passenger ride in the new, swoopier model, which for all intents and purposes is simply a chopped-roof version of the electric SUV.
 That is to say, everything in terms of interior tech, design and drivetrain is carried over.

-Like with other Audi cars in this mould, the E-tron Sportback features something of a firmer suspension set-up than the standard car.
+Like with other Audi cars in this mould, the e-tron Sportback features something of a firmer suspension set-up than the standard car.

 Debut of Audi’s Digital Matrix Lights